The fight for plastic-free periods

 Refined versions of this, in the form of reusable pads, have actually taken off as a plastic-free solution and are now being sold by retailers online.

-Technological development has meant absorbable underwear has emerged as a solution.
+Technological development has meant absorbent underwear has emerged as a solution.
 Thinx is the best known brand, partly due to a row over its provocative adverts on the New York subway system.

 Their products are designed to absorb menstrual flow on light to medium days or act as a back-up method.